 Hand-eye coordination involves several interrelated cognitive and motor skills, including:

 Visual perception: The ability to interpret and understand visual information received by the eyes.
-This involves recognizing objects, detecting movement, and distinguishing colors and shapes.
+This involves recognizing objects, detecting movement, and distinguishing colours and shapes.

 Spatial reasoning: The ability to comprehend and manipulate the position, orientation, and relationships of objects in space.
 This skill is crucial for estimating distances, determining angles, and predicting the trajectory of moving objects.